-It’s time to fix Michigan’s family courts.
+It’s time to improve Michigan’s family courts.

-Three decades after Michigan established its family court system, we know the statute isn’t meeting the needs of families.
+Three decades after Michigan established its family court system, we know the statute isn’t meeting

 The time to act is now.